 But behind this veneer are huge climate and economic risks.
-With the gas lobby hard at work to secure several further decades of fossil fuel exploitation, it’s vital now more than ever that we disrupt the myth.
+With the gas lobby hard at work to secure several further decades of fossil fuel exploitation, it’s vital now more than ever that we set the record straight.

 But there is another threat: in the process of extracting, transporting, and distributing gas, potent methane – its main component – leaks into the atmosphere.
 Methane is a powerful greenhouse gas with a global warming potential 86 times that of carbon dioxide over a 20-year period.

 Weak laws around methane regulation mean that in most countries, companies are not required to accurately report on, and effectively limit, methane leaks in the energy system.
 Independent scientific studies suggest that methane emissions from the oil and gas sector are being vastly underreported, and that using gas for energy could actually be as climate-damaging as coal.